shomanabd/Gaza-Electricity-Linked-list-Implementation/README.md

-# COMP242 Project I - Gaza Electricity Data Management System
+# Data Structure Project I - Gaza Electricity Data Management System

 This application implements an electricity data management system for the Gaza Strip using a hierarchical sorted linked list data structure.
 It features a graphical user interface (GUI) built with JavaFX for managing records, viewing statistics, and saving updates.